 Perfusionists usually work at hospitals, although some may be hired by surgeons or medical service groups.

-Employment opportunities for perfusionist are expected to fluctuate throughout the next decade.
-There is an expected expansion of 20% – 35% in job opportunities over the next ten years.
+The BLS reports that employment opportunities for perfusionist are expected to fluctuate throughout the next decade.
+There is an expected expansion of 5-10% in job opportunities between 2020 to 2030.
 This is partly due to the rapidly aging baby-boom generation that will require more open-heart surgeries as they get older.
 There is also added emphasis on cardiac health due to the fact that heart related illnesses are responsible for a large number of deaths each year.
 There will also be job openings due to current cardiovascular professionals retiring or leaving the field for other reasons.
 Because the profession is relatively small and competitive, job security should be high for these cardiac professionals.

 To become a perfusionist, you must complete an education program accredited by the Committee on Allied Health Education and Accreditation (CAHEA) and pass an examination by the American Board of Cardiovascular Perfusion (ABCP).
 Programs are generally one to two years in length.